-- Issue or redemption of shares at par, issue of debentures at par and discount, redemption of debentures at par. - Interest paid on Long Term and Short Term Borrowings and dividend - interim and proposed/paid on shares. - Long term borrowings and Short term borrowings bank overdraft, cash credit and short term loan. whether taken or repaid. - Share issue expenses / underwriting commission paid.
+- Issue of shares at par and premium, issue of debentures at par, premium and discount - Redemption of preference shares and debentures at par. - Interest paid on Long-Term and Short-Term Borrowings. - Dividend interim and final- paid on shares. - Long-term borrowings and Short-term borrowings - bank overdraft, cash credit and short-term loan. whether taken or repaid.

+• Share issue expenses / underwriting commission paid.